What Is An Advance Directive?23 minute read

 Planning for the future is important – where to live, where to retire, how to spend the golden years.
 But planning for the end of those golden years can be very unsettling.
 Contemplating end-of-life care presents many difficult considerations and decisions that no one wants to think about or make.
-Despite the difficulty, it’s vital for yourself and your family that you do.
+Despite the difficulty, it’s vital for yourself and your family that you do create such things as an advance directive and a will.

 Some of the links on this page may link to our affiliates.
 Learn more about our ad policies.